emadadel4/Fix-Stutter-in-Games/README.md

 This bat file do Rename those files "GameBarPresenceWriter.exe & GameBarPresenceWriter.proxy.dll.bak & Windows.Gaming.UI.GameBar" in C:\Windows\System32.
 Users found "Gamebar Services" makes game shuttering You can browse bat file to see what inside it.
 Enjoy Gamer

+Note!
+If you command SFC /SCANNOW the files will return to default it name, you will need to run bat file once again